-Because occupations involving physical labor dominate the local economy, Hale Center is generally considered to be a blue-collar town.
-35.05% of the Hale Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hale Center is a blue-collar town, with 35.05% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hale Center is a city of transportation and shipping workers, service providers, and managers.
 There are especially a lot of people living in Hale Center who work in management occupations (15.95%), maintenance occupations (7.79%), and food service (7.54%).

 It is a fairly quiet city because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Hale Center has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Hale Center has few renters and college students.
 But the biggest reason it is quieter in Hale Center than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Hale Center may be for you.